Damian Hinds

-Damian Patrick George Hinds (born 27 November 1969) is a British politician serving as Minister of State for Prisons, Parole and Probation since October 2022.
-He served as Secretary of State for Education from 2018 to 2019 and Minister of State for Security and Borders from 2021 to 2022.
-A member of the Conservative Party, he has been Member of Parliament (MP) for East Hampshire since 2010.
+Damian Patrick George Hinds (born 27 November 1969) is a British Conservative Party politician who has been Member of Parliament (MP) for East Hampshire since 2010.
+He previously served as Secretary of State for Education under Theresa May from 2018 to 2019; he has also held junior ministerial positions under four Prime Ministers.

-Hinds was educated at St Ambrose College and Trinity College, Oxford.
-He was elected for East Hampshire at the 2010 general election.

-Hinds was appointed Exchequer Secretary to the Treasury in 2015.
-He was moved to the post of minister of state for employment in 2016.
-In the 2018 cabinet reshuffle he was promoted to Secretary of State for Education.
-He lost this position following Boris Johnson's appointment as Prime Minister in 2019.
-He returned to government in 2021 as Minister of State for Security.
-He resigned on 7 July 2022.
+Hinds was appointed Exchequer Secretary to the Treasury by David Cameron in 2015.
+He was moved to the post of Minister of State for Employment in 2016 after Theresa May's appointment as prime minister.
+In May's 2018 cabinet reshuffle he was promoted to Secretary of State for Education.
+He lost this position following Boris Johnson's appointment as prime minister in 2019.
+He returned to government in 2021 as Minister of State for Security and Borders.
+He returned to the backbenches on 7 July 2022, resigning in protest to Johnson's leadership.
+He was appointed Minister of State for Prisons, Parole and Probation by new Prime Minister Rishi Sunak in October 2022, before becoming Schools Minister in November 2023.

 Early life and career

-Hinds was educated at St Ambrose College, a voluntary aided Roman Catholic grammar school in Hale Barns, Greater Manchester.

-Hinds read Philosophy, Politics and Economics at Trinity College, University of Oxford, attaining a first class degree.
-He served as President of the Oxford Union.
+Damian Hinds was born on 27 November 1969 in Paddington, London.
+He was educated at St Ambrose College, a voluntary aided Roman Catholic grammar school in Hale Barns, Greater Manchester.
+Hinds studied Philosophy, politics and economics at Trinity College, University of Oxford, attaining a first class degree.
+Whilst at Oxford, he served as President of the Oxford Union.

-He stood in Stretford and Urmston at the 2005 general election, coming second to incumbent MP Beverley Hughes, gaining 30.4% of the vote (an increase for the Conservative Party of 3.3%).

-Before becoming an MP, Hinds spent 18 years working in the pubs/brewing and hotel industries, in Britain and abroad.
+Before becoming an MP, Hinds spent 18 years working in the brewing and hotel industries, in Britain and abroad.

-Hinds was chairman of the Bow Group in 2001–02.

 Parliamentary career

+Hinds stood as the Conservative candidate in Stretford and Urmston at the 2005 general election, coming second with 30.4% of the vote behind the incumbent Labour MP Beverley Hughes.